 Little known fact: the entire world will be owned by the Chinese in the next two decades.
 Unfortunately, when Western governments stopped their wars against the “reds under the bed” they left the door open to the great peril.
 Since that time, China has been buying up everything it can get its hands upon.
 So it isn’t a matter of if Australia and the rest of the world become a Chinese state, but when.

 Let’s look at some facts.
 So much of Australian land is being bought up by the Chinese.
-Of the 134,000 farm businesses in Australia,of them are family owned and operated.
+Of the 134,000 farm businesses in Australia, only 99% of them are family owned and operated.

 You also have to look at the huge influx of non-Aussie farmers.
 It won’t be long before we’ll be overrun with non-Aussies.
 It may be 11% of farmers being born overseas, and most of those being from the UK or Europe, but won’t somebody think of the Aussie Children!!

 More broadly the immigration of Chinese people to Australia threatens to displace all those good white Aussies.
 Including second, third, fourth and fifth generation Chinese-Australians, they make up a whopping 4% of the population.
 They don’t integrate at all, since only 3.4% are Catholic, with most of them (63.2%) practicing the heathenish No Religion.
 Clearly they can’t integrate if they don’t follow the traditional religions of this nation.

 And it is just like those socialist commies to prefer profits above all else!!

 We should live in deep fear of China.
 Definitely don’t worry about real issues, like climate change.